ToxicFrog/mercs-ap/doc/game-integration.md

     025 00000000       NOP
     026 00000000       NOP

-And now we can easily fish the data out of _G with `L.getglobal(1).val`.
+And now we can easily fish the data out of _G with `L.getglobal('mission_accepted).val`.
+The only hazard is that we write a new `mission_accepted` table every time this is called, which means the old one becomes subject to garbage collection; we can hold a reference to the table node but cannot safely hold a reference to the table itself long-term.

-Unfortunately, this requires the function to actually get called, and it looks like it is in normal play only called during lua VM initialization.
-So we need to hook it from `Debug_Printf` and/or `util_PrintDebugMsg`, which we previously redirected to `gameflow_AttemptAceMissionUnlock`.

-There's not much we can do with `AttemptAceMissionUnlock`, but perhaps, instead of replacing `util_PrintDebugMsg` with a pointer to it, we can rewrite it to call both `AttemptAceMissionUnlock` and `ShouldGameStateApply`.

-It's pretty small, with two constants and six free instructions:

-    CONST$009609A0 k0  'bDebugOutput' [h=2660F98C,$009A6CC0]
-    CONST$009609A8 k1  'Debug_Printf' [h=445430CF,$0098B6A0]
-    CODE $009974E0
-      000 01000005 GETGLOBAL r1 := _G[k0 ('bDebugOutput' [h=2660F98C,$009A6CC0])]
-      001 01008018      TEST not r1: r1 := r1 ; or skip
-      002 00800094       JMP +3 ; 6
-      003 01000045 GETGLOBAL r1 := _G[k1 ('Debug_Printf' [h=445430CF,$0098B6A0])]
-      004 02000000      MOVE r2 := r0
-      005 01010059      CALL r1 (1 args) => 0 results
-      006 0000801B    RETURN r0 ... r-1

-But it's big enough to work with.

-First, we replace the constants with the names of the two functions we want to
-call:

-    CONST$009609A0 k0  'gameflow_ShouldGameStateApply'
-    CONST$009609A8 k1  'gameflow_AttemptAceMissionUnlock'

-Then we replace the function body:

-    000 00000005 GETGLOBAL r0 := _G[k0]
-    001 00008059      CALL r0 (0 args) => 0 results
-    002 00000045 GETGLOBAL r0 := _G[k1]
-    003 00008059      CALL r0 (0 args) => 0 results
-    004 0000801B    RETURN r0 ... r-1

-Of course, this produces a new problem: `ShouldGameStateApply` expects 3 arguments and we are providing none.
+We now simply need to call `ShouldGameStateApply`.
+This is done by hooking it in the usual manner, but that engenders a new problem: it expects three arguments, and we don't know what they should be.
 Fortunately, none of them are needed until after we have exfiltrated the mission completion data, and we have two spare instructions we can use to replace with an early exit if the first argument is nil (which should never happen normally, since immediately afterwards it does